“The new Ambassador hits not only the target but the bullseye.” Steve Cropley. Editor, Car magazine. February 1982.

 The Ambassador was competitively priced when launched; £5106 would get you and entry level 1.7L, whilst £8500 would see you in a Vanden Plas, but it would also buy you a Ford Sierra 2.0 Ghia, which was the family car to be seen driving in 1983.
 And if you wanted performance and versatility then the storming hatchback Vauxhall Cavalier 1800SRi was an absolute bargain at some £500 less than a VP Ambassador.

-This modern, stiff competition meant that the Ambassador never reached the sales targets Austin-Morris had hoped for and only 43,427 were sold during its two-year production run - not a disaster but hardly a success.
+This modern, stiff competition meant that the Ambassador never reached the sales targets Austin-Morris had hoped for and the last Ambassador – a Vanden Plas – rolled down the line at Cowley on 18th November 1983.
+Just 43,427 were sold during its two-year production run - not a disaster but hardly a success.

 The conventional Austin Maestro and Montego range replaced the Ambassador in 1984.